 Now it wants 33% of all Government spending to go to small firms by 2020 - worth some £3 billion extra a year in potential income for small businesses.

-Matt Hancock, minister for the Cabinet Office, has urged SMEs to "get stuck in".
+Matt Hancock, minister of state for digital, has urged SMEs to "get stuck in".
 He says: "From computers to uniforms - there are so many opportunities for small businesses to work with us, and I want to see more of them providing value for money for the taxpayer and benefiting from our spending."

 So what's changed?

 Several key reforms have made it easier for small firms to bid for and win public sector contracts:

 - onerous pre-qualification questionnaires (PQQs) are no longer required for low-value contracts;